Validations

 Why do I need Validations, and what are they?

-Validations are used to ensure that any information which is entered into the SAI360 Web Application adheres to certain rules.
+Validations are used to ensure that any information which is entered into the application adheres to certain rules.
 Some of these rules are of a technical nature, but most rules will be defined by the individual clients, based on the requirements of their business processes.
 Validations are necessary to maintain a high data-quality within the system, which in turn will also increase the quality of the information which is extracted from the system.

 The system will validate each field "as you go", upon modifying/exiting a field.